MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Scopes.md

   current scope.

   > [!NOTE]
-  > `private` isn't a scope.
-It's an [option][03] that changes the visibility
+  > `private:` isn't a scope.
+It's an [option][03] that changes the
-  > of an item outside of the scope where the item is defined.
+  > accessibility of an item outside of the scope in which it's defined.

 - `script:` - Specifies that the name exists in the **Script** scope.
   **Script** scope is the nearest ancestor script file's scope or **Global** if